 That is because their goose supplies from China cannot be imported in Singapore.

 While there are many fans of Roast Ducks in Singapore, my foodie friends did say they long for a legit roast goose shop in Singapore for the longest time.
-Also, as there are already many ‘London duck’ type restaurants saturating the market, it would be a bigger challenge to stay ahead in the game.
+Also, with many ‘London duck’ type restaurants saturating the market, having one from Hong Kong helps to stir up the competition.

 Kam’s Roast Goose 甘牌燒鵝

 Po Wah Commercial Centre, 226 Hennessy Rd, Wan Chai, Hong Kong (Wan Chai MTR Exit A4)